Northwest Territories: Road

 Northwest Territories has nine numbered highways.
 The longest is the Mackenzie Highway, which stretches from the Alberta Highway 35's northern terminus in the south at the Alberta – Northwest Territories border at the 60th parallel to Wrigley, Northwest Territories in the north.
 Ice roads and winter roads are also prominent and provide road access in winter to towns and mines which would otherwise be fly-in locations.
 Yellowknife Highway branches out from Mackenzie Highway and connects it to Yellowknife.
 Dempster Highway is the continuation of Klondike Highway.
 It starts just west of Dawson City, Yukon, and continues east for over 700 km to Inuvik.
 As of 2017, the all-season Inuvik-Tuktoyaktuk Highway connects Inuvik to communities along the Arctic Ocean as an extension of the Dempster Highway.

 Yellowknife did not have an all-season road access to the rest of Canada's highway network until the completion of Deh Cho Bridge in 2012.
 Prior to that, traffic relied on ferry service in summer and ice road in winter to cross the Mackenzie River.
 This became a problem during spring and fall time when the ice was not thick enough to handle vehicle load but the ferry could not pass through the ice, which would require all goods from fuel to groceries to be airlifted during the transition period.

-The Northwest Territories is the only jurisdiction in North America to issue a non rectangular standard license plate.
-Instead, the territory issues a polar bear shaped license plate.
+The Northwest Territories is the only jurisdiction in North America to issue a non rectangular standard licence plate.
+Instead, the territory issues a licence plate shaped like a polar bear.